cisagov/pshtt/README.md

   be said to enforce HTTPS.
 * `Domain Uses Strong HSTS` - A domain 'Uses Strong HSTS' when the max-age ≥ 31536000.

+### General information ###

+* `IP` - The IP for the domain.
+* `Server Header` - The server header from the response for the domain.
+* `Server Version` - The server version, as extracted from the server header.
+* `HTTPS Cert Chain Length` - The certificate chain length for the canonical HTTPS endpoint.
+* `Notes` - A field where free-form notes about the domain can be stored.

+### Uncommon errors ###
+* `Unknown Error` - A Boolean value indicating whether or not an unexpected exception was encountered when testing the domain.
+The purpose of this field is to flag any odd websites for further debugging.

 ## Troubleshooting ##